-Students acquire basic tourism skills, get to know the operation of the sub-branches and activities of tourism (accommodation and catering facilities, travel organisers andtour operators, destination management organisation, other service providers etc), are able to evaluate them and find the relationships to other economic sectors.
+Students acquire basic tourism skills, get to know the operation of the sub-branches and activities of tourism (accommodation and catering facilities, travel organisers and tour operators, destination management organisation, other service providers etc), are able to evaluate them and find the relationships to other economic sectors.

-- Tourism as a science; categorisation of the tourism activities
+- 1. Tourism as a science; categorisation of the tourism activities

-- Demand of tourism
+- 2. Demand of tourism

-- The tourist
+- 3. The tourist

-- Supply of tourism
+- 4. Supply of tourism

-- The central element of the tourism supply: the attraction
+- 5. The central element of the tourism supply: the attraction

-- The infra- and suprastructure of tourism
+- 6. The infra- and suprastructure of tourism

-- In-class test
+- 7. In-class test

-- Tourism as a system
+- 8. Tourism as a system

-- The development of tourism
+- 9. The development of tourism

-- The future of tourism, trends in tourism
+- 10. The future of tourism, trends in tourism

-- Interpretation of tourism as a products
+- 11. Interpretation of tourism as a products

-- Tourism policy.
+- 12. Tourism policy.
 Planning and development of tourism

-- The impacts of tourism
+- 13. The impacts of tourism

 Case studies and project assignments related to the topics of the lectures, press reviews and analyses.
 A requirement for the completion of the seminars is active participation in classes and making project works individually and in groups.
-At the endof the course an oral examination is made.
+At the end of the course an oral examination is made.

+12. Assessment scheme:

 Of the total grade, 20% is made by individual work (active participation in classes, completion of tasks and case studies completion of tasks and case studies).
 In the middle and on the last class of the term students write in-class tests for 30% of the grade (each test makes 15%).
 The remaining 50% is made by the oral examination.
-Forsuccessful completion of the course, a minimum on 50.01% must be achieved in all activities!
+For successful completion of the course, a minimum on 50.01% must be achieved in all activities!

-In the seminar classes individual and groups work is done, realised in minor tasks and case studies related to the topics of the lectures.
+al and groups work is done, realised in minor tasks and

+case studies related to the topic

+Formative assessment schen ne

+Summative Assessment Scheme

+Summative assessment scheme

 Indicate tasks and weightings and which tasks assess which learning outcomes

 Seen examination %

 Unseen examination %

 Coursework (no examination) %

 13. Timetabled examination required

 14. Length of exam

 15. Learning materials

 Essential Morrison, M. - Mill, R. C. (2012): The Tourism System.
-Kendall Hunt Publishing, ISBN 13:9780757599767
+Kendall Hunt Publishing, ISBN 13: 9780757599767

+Recommended

-Recommended Wyllie, R. W. (2011) An Introduction to Tourism.Venture Pub., Inc., ISBN-13: 978-1892132956 unwto.org
+Wyllie, R. W. (2011) An Introduction to Tourism.
+Venture Pub., Inc., ISBN-13: 978-1892132956 unwto.org